Blendify/blender-manual/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 - :kbd:`S` to scale
 - :kbd:`B` for border select/deselect

-And of course you can lock the transformation along the X (time frame) or Y (value) axises by pressing :kbd:`X` or :kbd:`Y` during transformation.
+And of course you can lock the transformation along the X axis (time frame) or Y axis (value) by pressing :kbd:`X` or :kbd:`Y` during transformation.

 For precise control of the keyframe position and value, you can set values in the *Active Keyframe* of the Properties Region.